By Bethany Ivie

 In his book, Go Pro, Eric Worre explores this skepticism, and more importantly, the idea that our economic landscape is changing.
 In the near future, we will begin to see more and more industries exploring performance-based pay.
 To keep up in a super competitive market, people are going to have to learn a new skill set.
 Those in network marketing will lead the way.

-With five years of experience, I have learned the basics to building a successful network marketing business.
+With five years of experience, I have learned the basics of building a successful network marketing business.
 It is a very viable option for those who are looking for a flexible job with unlimited income.
 It is a great opportunity for someone who wants to be their own boss.

 However, let’s not forget, it is a job.
 Some people are great employees.
 Some people get fired.
 Just like with any job, you must do your research before deciding whether or not it is the right fit for you.
 Here are some questions to help you decide if you would be a successful network marketing professional: